Lucky-Lodhi2004/Coffy/Documentation/SQL_DOCS.md

 * one‑liner database **initialise/query/close** calls
 * a **`SQLDict`** result object with pretty `print`, HTML viewing, and CSV / JSON export
 * sensible defaults (in‑memory DB if you don’t specify a path)
+* a minimal **ORM** with declarative models, query building, bulk insert, and SQL injection protections

 ---